-Dr. Kim Hopper is a medical anthropologist who also works as a research scientist at the Nathan S. Kline Institute for Psychiatric Research, where he co-directs the Center for the Study of Issues in Public Mental Health.
+Dr. Kim Hopper is a medical anthropologist and Professor Clinical Sociomedical Sciences at Columbia’s Mailman School of Public Health.
+He retired as a research scientist from the Nathan S. Kline Institute for Psychiatric Research in 2015, where he co-directed the Center for the Study of Issues in Public Mental Health.
+For the past 15 years, he has also taught in the Bard Prison Initiative.

-He is also author of a critical review of practical quandaries in applied anthropological work.
 Since 1979, Hopper has done ethnographic and historical research on psychiatric care and on homelessness, chiefly in New York City.
-Active in homeless advocacy efforts since 1980, he served as president of the National Coalition for the Homeless from 1991 to 1993.
-His current research interests include the reconfiguration of public mental health, cross-cultural studies of psychotic disorder, community-based modalities of coercion, and dimensions of recovery and support in severe mental illness.
+Active in homeless advocacy efforts since 1980, he co-founded the Coalition for the Homeless in New York, and served as president of the National Coalition for the Homeless from 1991 to 1993.
+His current research interests include the reconfiguration of public mental health, cross-cultural studies of psychotic disorder, community-based collaborative public health, public policy toward homelessness, and prison health.

 He earned his Ph.D. from Columbia University in 1987.